richlamdev/ansible-desktop-ubuntu/README.md

 3.````cd ansible-desktop-ubuntu````

-4. Amend inventory file as needed.
+4. Amend inventory file if needed, default target is localhost.

 5. Amend main.yml file for roles of software desired.